Elephant in the Room

 IRSHAD SALIM — Pakistan’s Privatization team reportedly met on Thursday to discuss plan to sell the Roosevelt Hotel in Manhattan, New York.
 The landmark property is owned by the country’s national carrier Pakistan International Airlines (PIA) which over decades has accumulated a whopping figure in cumulative losses.

-Decades of political parties game of musical chair made the once “great people to fly with” outfit a Ferris wheel for employment and and a cart for pork barrel deals for exchanges across party lines deeming it be a cash cow and a handout bucket.
+Decades of political parties’ game of musical chair made the once “great people to fly with” outfit a Ferris wheel for employment and and a cart for pork barrel deals for exchanges across party lines deeming it to be a cash cow and a handout bucket at the same time.

-The chicken finally came home to roost recently with back-to-back events: a plane crash that killed 97 out of 99 onboard, and the report which besides other malfunctions, pointed out more than 40 percent pilots carrying fake degrees or irregular documents.
+The chicken finally came home to roost recently with back-to-back events: a plane crash that killed 97 out of 99 onboard, and the report which besides other malfunctions, pointed out nearly 40 percent pilots carrying fake degrees or irregular documents.
 Its engineering department remains in the cross-hair, an insider says.

-The country’s two largest parties, the Pakistan Peoples Party (PPP) whose bastion of power is Sindh –PIA is headquartered there, and the Pakistan Muslim League (N) whose center of power is Punjab, the county’s largest province have tried their hands at ways and means either to duck the issue or handle it without becoming a hot potato.
+The country’s two largest parties, the Pakistan Peoples Party (PPP) whose bastion of power is Sindh –PIA is headquartered there, and the Pakistan Muslim League (N) whose center of power is Punjab –the county’s largest province, have tried their hands at ways and means either to duck the issue or handle it without becoming a hot potato.

 Their priorities had remained crossing their path to power, as the musical chair game between them went on and off.
-Came the third force in 2018: Pakistan Tehreek-i-Insaf (PTI) led by cricket legend Imran Khan and supported by youth, women and overseas Pakistanis.
+Came the third force in 2018: Pakistan Tehreek-i-Insaf (PTI) led by cricket legend Imran Khan and supported by youth, women and overseas Pakistanis et al.

 Khan was declared a “demolition man” by those who wanted him to be.
 The polls made him the Prime minister much to the dismay of old dyed wool musketeers.
 Grim reapers dubbed him “selected prime minister”.

-Bottom line is that the status quo backed by a formidable trojan horse squats within the fort in the land of pure (the name Pakistan means so) as the world turns.
+Bottom line is that the status quo backed by a formidable array of trojan horses squat within the fort in the land of the pure (the name Pakistan means so) and as the world turns.

 To use the proverbial phrase, Khan is the elephant in the room.
-Saying no to let corruption criss-cross State’s predictable revenue streams, and letting misgovernance in bureaucracy and state organizations to be the paperweight on every decision-making can’t sync with the new normal.
+Saying no to let corruption criss-cross State’s predictable revenue streams, and letting misgovernance in bureaucracy and state organizations be the paperweight on every decision-making can’t sync with the new normal on the horizon.
 Even if it means standing tall at the cost of a spiraling economy due to the pandemic.
 That Khan continues to be like the Ever Ready battery commercial’s “Drummer Boy” of the seventies (70s) is Trudeau-like.

-This audacity of his has many beneficiaries of the status quo miffed and has made a lot many unnerved including his electables, elected ministers, advisors –gives media opinionmakers fodder to dub him a rookie in politics.
+This audacity of his has many beneficiaries of the status quo miffed and has made a lot many unnerved including his electables, elected ministers, advisors –giving media and opinionmakers fodder to dub him a rookie in politics.
 That he is for sure.
 But not a hustler (to use a Brooklyn jargon).

-That he has the broken nose community not supportive him is his Achilles Heel and understandable.
+That he has the broken nose community not supportive of him is his Achilles Heel and understandable.
 It’s a bitter pill to swallow.
 Tipu Sultan remember?

-So as the new “Sheriff in Town” riding his horse in the neighborhood he is no Knight with the shining armor.
+So as the new “Sheriff in Town” riding his horse in the neighborhood, he is no Knight with the shining armor.
 He’s at best a lone ranger.
 At worst, an elephant in the room for his critics and foes.

 The parallax effect is hurting treetop viewers though, mostly it’s bothering the sunset generation.
 The sunrise generation — Pakistan has more than 60 percent youth –kind of remains ideologically inclined with him but this is splitting the decorum of the family dinner table –reminiscent of such situations on the Little House on the Prairie TV serial.